-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$350 for In-network services and \$400 per person for Out-of-network services (\$700 per family for In-network services and \$800 per family for Out-of-network services).
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$350 for In-network services and \$400 per person for Out-of-network services (\$700 for In-network services or \$800 for Out-of-network services per Self Plus One enrollment or \$700 for In-network services and \$800 for Out-of-network services per Self and Family enrollment).
 The calendar year deductible applies to almost all benefits in this Section.
 We added "(No deductible)" to show when the calendar year deductible does not apply. - The Out-of-network benefits are the standard benefits of this Plan.
 In-network benefits apply only when you use a network provider.
 When no network provider is available, Out-of-network benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
 Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - The services listed below are for the charges billed by a physician or other health care professional for your surgical care.
 See Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.). - YOU MUST GET PRECERTIFICATION FOR INPATIENT SURGICAL PROCEDURES.
 Please refer to the precertification information shown in Section 3 to be sure which services require precertification.

-Benefit Description You Pay After the calendar year deductible Surgical procedures A comprehensive range of services, such as: In-network: 10% of the Plan allowance (No deductible) Surgical procedures Out-of-network: 25% of the Plan allowance and any difference • Treatment of fractures, including casting between our allowance and the billed amount • Normal pre- and post-operative care by the surgeon • Endoscopy procedures Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery) • Voluntary male sterilization (e.g., vasectomy) • Circumcision Treatment of burns
+Benefit Description You Pay After the calendar year deductible Surgical procedures A comprehensive range of services, such as: In-network: 10% of the Plan allowance (No deductible) Surgical procedures Out-of-network: 25% of the Plan allowance and any difference Treatment of fractures, including casting between our allowance and the billed amount Normal pre- and post-operative care by the surgeon Endoscopy procedures Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery) Voluntary male sterilization (e.g., vasectomy) Circumcision Treatment of burns